glandium/allocator_api/README.md

 ## Differences with nightly rust

-The code was copied from the rust repository as of 2b789bd0570983e82533f9ed30c80312ac334694, with #[stable] and #[unstable] annotations removed.
+The code was copied from the rust code as of 1.34.0 with #[stable] annotations and #[unstable] implementations removed.

 In the alloc module (corresponding to parts of both core::alloc and std::alloc), the `oom` function infinitely loops instead of calling